Canadian Oil is Not "Dirty" - Canada's Petroleum Sector Ranks World-Class on Environmental, Social, and Governance (ESG) Metrics

 Of the world’s top oil reserve holders, Canada ranks #1 on environmental, social and governance metrics.1 We are global leaders in reducing emissions intensities and were the first major oil and gas producing / exporting jurisdiction in the world to have carbon pricing in effect on large industrial emitters (Alberta, since 2007).2

-In 2017, oil and gas companies paid $1.25 billion in municipal taxes on upstream assets alone5.
-Many municipalities in petroleum producing provinces rely on taxes generated by the sector, like Starland County in Alberta, for example, which gets about 80% of its annual budget from taxes paid by oil and gas companies.6 When oil and gas companies are hurting, so are municipalities.
+In 2017, oil and gas companies paid $1.25 billion in municipal taxes on upstream assets alone.5 Many municipalities in petroleum producing provinces rely on taxes generated by the sector, like Starland County in Alberta, for example, which gets about 80% of its annual budget from taxes paid by oil and gas companies.6 When these companies are hurting, so are the municipalities they support.

-To learn more about false and misleading claims by anti-oil and gas development activists in Canada, see:
+To learn more about false and misleading claims by anti-Canadian oil and gas development activists, see:

 7 – Statistics Canada 2018, Government of Canada 2016